amyxlu/plaid/README.md

 python pipeline/run_pipeline.py experiment=generate_unconditional ++sample.output_root_dir=$SAMPLE_OUTPUT_DIR ++sample.length=60 ++sample.num_samples=16
 ```

 Note that `++sample.output_root_dir` has no default, and must be defined.
-Others are optional, and it's good to check `configs/ddim_unconditional.yaml` to make sure.
+Other defaults are defined in `configs/inference/sample/ddim_unconditional.yaml`.

 This will save outputs to `SAMPLE_OUTPUT_DIR/f2219_o3617_l60_s3/`, where `f2219` refers to the unconditional function index, `o3617` refers to the unconditional organism index, and `l60` refers to the latent length.

 #### Conditional Sampling
 In this example, we're generating proteins with 6-phosphofructokinase activity from E. coli.
-The length will be automatically chosen based on known Pfam domains (this auto-length feature only works when conditioning on a function).
-The conditioning scale of 3.0 determines how strongly to condition - a scale of 0.0 would be equivalent to unconditional sampling.

 ```bash
 SAMPLE_OUTPUT_DIR=/shared/amyxlu/plaid/artifacts/samples
 python pipeline/run_pipeline.py experiment=generate_conditional ++sample.output_root_dir=$SAMPLE_OUTPUT_DIR ++sample.function_idx=166  ++sample.organism_idx=1030 ++sample.length=None ++sample.cond_scale=3.0
 ```

 `++sample.function_idx` and `++sample.organism_idx` are required.
 Similar to the unconditional case, `++sample.output_root_dir` has no default, and must be defined.
 The other default values are this time specified in `configs/sample_conditional.yaml`.
 When `++sample.length=None`, the length is automatically chosen based on the length of known Pfam domains with the function`++sample.function_idx`.
+This auto-length feature only works when conditioning on a function.
+The conditioning scale of 3.0 determines how strongly to condition - a scale of 0.0 would be equivalent to unconditional sampling.

 This will save outputs to `SAMPLE_OUTPUT_DIR/f166_o1030_l140_s3/`, where `f166` refers to the conditional function index, `o1030` refers to the conditional organism index, and `s3` refers to the classifier-free guidance conditioning. `l140` is the auto-selected length.
 This might be different for different runs.

->[!NOTE]
+>[!TIP]
 >To find the mapping between your desired GO term and function index, see `src/plaid/constants.py`.
-A list of organism indices can be found in `assets/organisms`.

 ### Quick Start: Notebook

 You can also call the modular classes directly in a notebook, which affords some flexibilities; for example, here, we can specify the GO term and organism directly as a string.
 See the [conditional_demo.ipynb](notebooks/conditional_demo.ipynb) notebook for an example.

-**Most sampling parameters (e.g. GO term, organism, length) are specified in `configs/inference/sample/ddim_unconditional.yaml`.
-Update this config group for your needs.
-See Step 1 in the [Design-Only Inference](#design-only-inference) section for more details.**

 ## Full Pipeline
-The entire `pipeline/run_pipeline.py` script will run the full pipeline, including sampling, decoding, consistency, and analysis (Steps 1-3 in the [Design-Only Inference](#design-only-inference) and [Evaluation](#evaluation) sections).
-You can turn off Steps 2 and 3, which is what we've done in the [Basic Usage](#basic-usage) section.
-See `configs/inference/full.yaml` for more details.
+The entire `pipeline/run_pipeline.py` script will run the full pipeline, including sampling, decoding, consistency, and analysis.
+See `configs/inference/full.yaml` for the full pipeline config.

 You can also run each of these steps as individual scripts, if you need to resume from a pipeline step after an error.
 Scripts for each step are located in `pipeline`.
 These scripts are wrappers for the logic defined in `src/plaid/pipeline`.